volkx075/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

 - What are some other possible tables and/or graphs that we could create?\
   One possible table we could have created is how long plays ran for vs. successful, failed, and canceled plays.
 For example, 3 successful plays ran for 3 months.
-From there, we could create a chart to show a visual of what is in the chart.
+From there, we could create a chart to show a visual of what is in the table.
 This way we can see if the length of plays impact if a show is successful, failed or canceled.